AUTOMATIC1111/stable-diffusion-webui/Install-and-Run-on-AMD-GPUs.md

 It's possible that you don't need "--precision full", dropping "--no-half" however it may not work for everyone.
 Certain cards like the Radeon RX 6000 Series and the RX 500 Series will function normally without the option `--precision full --no-half`, saving plenty of VRAM. (noted [here](https://github.com/AUTOMATIC1111/stable-diffusion-webui/issues/5468).)

-Always use this new launch-command from now on, also when restarting the web UI in following runs.

 # Install on AMD and Arch Linux

 **Install webui on Arch Linux with Arch-specific packages**